Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Geometry/Clip geometry/README.md

 ## How it works

 1. Use the static method `class AGSGeometryEngine.clipGeometry(_:with:)` to generate a clipped `AGSGeometry`, passing in an existing `AGSGeometry` and an `AGSEnvelope` as parameters.
 The existing geometry will be clipped where it intersects an envelope.
-2. Create a new `AGSGraphic` from the clipped geometry and add it to a `AGSGraphicsOverlay` on the `AGSMapView`.
+2. Create a new `AGSGraphic` from the clipped geometry and add it to an `AGSGraphicsOverlay` on the `AGSMapView`.

 ## Relevant API